New Orleans, Louisiana

 Tour highlights include:

-DAY 6: Friday, March 15: Free morning to relax, or shop, or eat, or visit or re-visit favorite spots.
+DAY 6: Friday, March 13: Breakfast at the hotel.
+Free morning to relax, or shop, or eat, or visit or re-visit favorite spots.
 Our farewell dinner is a unique, private dining experience at the Mosquito Supper Club, "a Cajun experiment created to celebrate the bounty of shrimpers, oyster fishermen, crabbers and farmers that define the cuisine."

 Airfare / Travel Insurance: